mtaouk/Core-SNP-filter-methods/benchmarking/README.md

 goalign clean sites --char ACGTacgt --reverse --cutoff 0.0500001 -i "$input" > "$output"
 ```

 When using `--core 0.95`, Core-SNP-Filter will keep a site that is in exactly 95% of the sequences (e.g. 19/20).
 However, goalign will drop a site that is in exactly 95% of the sequences if it is run with `--cutoff 0.05`.
-I think this is because it uses `>=` in its code, while Core-SNP-Filter uses `<`.
-To ensure that the tools produce the same result, I use `--cutoff 0.0500001` instead.
+To ensure that the tools produced the same result, I used `--cutoff 0.0500001` instead.

 ## Test data

 I started with the same 10k genome Typhi pseudoalignment used in the paper, which I named `full_10000.fasta`.
-This alignment is 4809037 bp long (the length of the [_S. enterica_ CT18](https://www.ncbi.nlm.nih.gov/assembly/GCF_000195995.1) chromosome) and has a file size of 47 GB.
+This alignment is 4,809,037 bp long (the length of the [_S. enterica_ CT18](https://www.ncbi.nlm.nih.gov/assembly/GCF_000195995.1) chromosome) and has a file size of 47 GB.

 The sequences in this pseudoalignment contain only the following characters: `-`, `A`, `C`, `G`, `N`, `T`, `a`, `c`, `g`, `n`, `t`.
 I.e. the four bases (either uppercase or lowercase), N for unknown bases (either uppercase or lowercase) and dash for gaps.